 How To Keep Your Parrot Healthy

-Parrots rely on 4 main elements to live a long, healthy life.
+Parrots rely on four main elements to live a long, healthy life.
 In one way or another, each of the following factors ties back into exercise.
 That makes it important to give your parrot more interesting ways to stay active.

 Parrots need to be kept occupied throughout the day, or they can become bored.
 This leads to behavioral problems, such as feather plucking.
 Always ensure that the parrot has access to enrichment opportunities every day.